pinaki3majumder/ai-ml-music-genre-prediction-web-app/README.md

 # AI ML MUSIC GENRE PREDICTION WEB APP
 This application leverages the power of Artificial Intelligence and Machine Learning, using Python and Flask.
-Its primary purpose is to predict music genres that resonate with users' age and gender, offering a personalized music discovery journey like never before.
+Its primary purpose is to predict music genres that resonate with users' age and gender, offering a personalized music genre discovery journey like never before.

 ## Key Features